jonathanliem94/BG-Manager/README.md

 - Dagger2 for Dependency Injection
   - Use of abstraction to handle references to components required by other components (see BaseActivity/BaseFragment)
-- Picasso for loading images
+- Glide for loading images
 - Retrofit2 for network calls
 - Espresso for UI tests
 - Mockito-Kotlin for Unit tests